 Even though you might be learning how to bet on sports in Arizona, you want a great experience.
 This starts with choosing the right operator.
 Once you are ready to test your knowledge, you should review each one of the sportsbooks and new sports betting apps in Arizona.
 Each one of our reviews will provide you with everything you need to know to get started, including the welcome bonuses like the BetMGM AZ bonus code or the Caesars sportsbook Arizona promo.
 Both these operators are a great place to begin.

 Some operators have better customer service while others provide better odds for local teams.
-Some are more likely to hand out free bets, while others have a more lucrative sign-up bonus for big spenders.
+Some are more likely to hand out bonus bets, while others have a more lucrative sign-up bonus for big spenders.
 Do your research, test out multiple sites, find the best Arizona sportsbook promo codes and find the one that works best for you.
 Remember, there is no perfect bookmaker, but there is at least one favorite for every bettor.

 Know What Bets You Can Make

 You will always have a myriad of betting options in any given market.
 While there are dozens of different bets to place on any given game we'll go over the most popular ones, what each bet entails and how to most effectively bet on each.

 Moneyline A moneyline bet on an AZ game will certainly be the most popular choice for beginners.
 This bet is one in which a bettor places a wager on the favorite or underdog he or she believes will win a match or game outright.
 For example, if the Phoenix Suns were -200 favorites against the +160 underdog Lakers, a $200 bet on the Suns to win would yield $100.
 Similarly, a $100 bet on the Lakers would yield a $160 profit.